ds300/derivablejs/README.md

 \* <em>And I suppose that it <strong>is</strong> wonderful compared to the days when we manually knitted the DOM to our state using jQuery. \*shudder\* </em>

 ### Solution?
 It appears to be 'unidirectional data flow' as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.
 But the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
 Specifically re-frame's README which is, in part, a compelling discourse on the particular brand of Flux-ish-ness Havelock aims to serve.
 So **go read the re-frame README**.
 For real.
 Do it.
+It's seriously great.

 But because you're a busy person and I'm into the whole brevity thing, here's the tl;dr: